Electromagnetically and gravitationally stealth fields: Introduction

-The existence of stealth field configurations suggest that the spacetime curvature may not reflect the presence of matter as expected from standard field theories in curved space.
-Indeed, it is well known that the gravitational Hilbert energy momentum tensor (\ie the variation of their action principle with respect to the spacetime metric) of the visible matter in galaxies fails to explain the observed spacetime curvature, which have lead to cosmologists to propose the existence of {\it dark matter}, which have not yet been discovered.
-Alternatively, one could argue that perhaps, there may be alternative field theories in which the curvature induced by the visible matter is modified with respect to standard field theories.
+The existence of stealth field configurations indicates that the spacetime curvature may not reflect the presence of matter as expected from standard field theories in curved space.
+Indeed, it is well known that the gravitational Hilbert energy-momentum tensor of the visible matter in galaxies, described by standard field theories, fails to explain the observed spacetime curvature, which has lead to the proposal of {\it dark matter}.
+Alternatively, one could argue that perhaps the field theory describing the matter at large scales should be modified.

-The goal of this paper is to construct a generic class of complex-scalar field theories containing stealth configurations.
-Our models suggest that the presence of these stealth configurations can also affect the strength of the energy-momentum tensor of other (non-stealth) matter fields, modifying their effects on their gravity backgrounds with respect to standard field theories.
-This is illustrated in the case of a massive and charged Klein-Gordon field.
+Extending the results of reference \cite{Quinzacara:2018kyn}, we consider a generic action principle for a complex scalar field coupled to gravity and electromagnetism.
+According to a determined procedure we obtain a new {\it deformed action principle}, which is a uni-parametric extension of the original model containing stealth fields.
+The respective equations of motion, which are in general of higher order in derivatives, may contain non-stealth solutions inherited the original theory.
+For the stealth configurations both, the energy-momentum tensor and the electric current vector vanish.
+Interestingly, the energy-momentum tensor of the non-stealth configurations as well as their electric currents, in the deformed theory, are proportional to the ones of the original model with factors that depend on the stealth field mass parameter.

-In this work we extend the results of reference \cite{Quinzacara:2018kyn}, for real scalar fields.
-This is, we consider a generic action principle for a complex scalar field coupled to gravity and electromagnetism, referred as to {\it original action}, and according to a determined procedure of ``deformation'', a new action principle is produced and dubbed {\it deformed action}, which is an uni-parametric extension of the original action.
-The latter contains stealth field configurations which satisfy the minimally coupled Klein-Gordon equation in curved space.
-The stealth fields occur as result of the deformation procedure, independently of the details of the original action.
-The respective equations of motion, which are in general of higher order in derivatives, contain stealth and non-stealth solutions.
-In some cases, the solutions of the undeformed theory are preserved in the deformed model, so that only stealth solutions are added to the spectrum of the theory.
-For the stealth configurations both, the energy momentum tensor and the electric current vector vanish.
-Surprisingly enough, the Hilbert energy momentum tensor of the non-stealth configurations in the deformed theory consists of the original energy momentum tensor times a constant factor depending on the deformation parameter.
+The original and the deformed theories are not equivalent, since the deformation increases the number of degrees of freedom.
+The deformation method is just a way to build a theory with the mathematical property of possessing stealth solutions.